matrix-org/matrix-spec-proposals/proposals/4115-membership-on-events.md

 serving an event over the client-server API.
 (See [specification](https://spec.matrix.org/v1.9/client-server-api/#definition-clientevent)).

-We propose adding a new property, `membership`, which should contain the membership of the user making the request, according to the state of the room at the time of the event being returned.
+We propose adding a new optional property, `membership`.
+If returned by the server, it should contain the membership of the user making the request, according to the state of the room at the time of the event being returned.
 If the user had no membership at that point (ie, they had yet to join or be invited), `membership` is set to `leave`.
 Any changes caused by the event itself (ie, if the event itself is a `m.room.member` event for the requesting user) are *excluded*.

-In other words: servers should follow the following algorithm when serving an event E to a user Alice:
+In other words: servers should follow the following algorithm when populating the `unsigned.membership` property on an event E and serving it to a user Alice:

 1. Consider the room state just *before* event E landed (accounting for state resolution across E's `prev_events`, but not E itself).